Should I apply to Public Policy or to the Disciplinary Department as my home department?

 What happens if I matriculate in the joint program but decide I do not want to pursue the joint degree?

 In general, if you are a student in good standing you will be able to switch to the regular Ph.D. program of your home department.
 If you decide that you want to switch out of the joint degree program and change your home department then you will need to go through the formal application process to be admitted to that department.

 Is it possible to be admitted to a Disciplinary Department but not the Joint program?

 Absolutely!
-Many excellent students may fit with a mentor in Psychology & Neuroscience or Sociology but have no specific commitment to Public Policy or to Public Policy research.
+Many excellent students may fit with a mentor in the Psychology & Neuroscience, Sociology, Economics or the Political Science departments but have no specific commitment to Public Policy or to Public Policy research.
 The target student’s research interests fall at the intersection of a discipline and Public Policy; the program is not intended to simply increase course-work.
 Furthermore, some student research programs may be difficult to combine with an additional program.

-Can students now in Psychology & Neuroscience, Sociology or Public Policy transfer into the joint program?
+Can students now in Psychology & Neuroscience, Sociology, Economics, Political Science or Public Policy transfer into the joint program?

 Yes!
 We realize that existing students may be interested in this new joint program.
 Due to the increased course load, successful transfers will most likely be in the first three years of graduate school.
 Successful transfers will have a documented interest in Public Policy (e.g., past coursework, research questions at the intersection with Public Policy, etc).
 Transferring requires approval by your primary mentor, the Disciplinary Department DGS, and the Public Policy DGS.